 In the event multiple events exceeding the nominated trigger levels are recorded, all data recorded by the monitor is to be reviewed and forwarded to a nominated representative of the building contractor.
-It is proposed that reports are to be provided at regular intervals (e.g. fortnightly or monthly), with any exceedance in the nominated vibration criteria documented.
-These reports will be uploaded to the project website each month.
+It is proposed that reports are to be provided at regular intervals (e.g. fortnightly), with any exceedance in the nominated vibration criteria documented.